Skip to Content

 Use selective pruning to open it up, letting more light reach the leaves.

-You need to strike a balance though because the shade can be good for hibiscus.
+It would be best to strike a balance because the shade can be good for hibiscus.

-Too much sunlight, which is over 6 hours of direct sunlight, will burn them.
+Too much sunlight, over 6 hours of direct sunlight, will burn them.

 Hibiscus leaves suffering from sunburn have yellow leaves with white spots.

-Yellow leaves without the spots are a result of too little sunlight.
+Yellow leaves without spots are a result of too little sunlight.

 Leaves turn yellow when the plant is thirsty.
 Hot weather will cause that if you don’t increase the water supply.